mantidproject/mantid/docs/source/algorithms/ReflectometryILLPreprocess-v1.rst

 #. crop to given wavelength range (in TOF)
 #. converts to wavelength

-The algorithm can be tought as an 'advanced loader', and should be used to load both direct beam and reflected beam measurements.
+The algorithm can be thought as an 'advanced loader', and should be used to load both direct beam and reflected beam measurements.

 The *OutputWorkspace* can be further fed to :ref:`ReflectometryILLSumForeground <algm-ReflectometryILLSumForeground>`.